-You know how you plan to see few specific locations when traveling to a new place and you just can’t wait to visit?
-The island of Symi was on my list when I came to Rhodes, right next to all those places on the actual island like Lindos, Prassonissi, Kamiros.
+You know how you plan to see a few specific locations when traveling to a new place and you just can’t wait to visit?
+The island of Symi Greece was on my list when I came to Rhodes, right next to all those places on the actual island, like Lindos, Prassonissi, Kamiros.
 I have booked a boat trip with Ivana, our Odeon World Travel guide on the island, and as the day of the excursion was approaching, I became more and more impatient.

 When ever I have mentioned to any of the locals Greeks that I will be off to Symi soon, they would immediately point out that I would love the place.
 “Beautiful island!”, they said with that pensive face expression.
 That just added up to my impatience!

 And so, the day has come!
 We were leaving early in the morning on a large catamaran ship that was packed with tourists from all over the world.
 It was more fun to sit on the deck than in the air conditioned space inside, even though the wind was a bit stronger that I have expected.
 Still, beautiful weather, dark blue sea reflecting the sun rays and we were sailing into the Aegean Sea, northwest of Rhodes, even closer to Turkish mainland.

 (Greek island of Rhodes is located around 9 kilometers away from Turkey, while Symi even less – 5.5 or so.
 Between the two there are 21 nautical miles, or roughly 39 kilometers.)

 Looked over to Rhodes we have left behind, and there was the western coast peeking proudly out of the beautiful sea.
 This is where I was few days ago, driving along the rough shore, admiring the rich history heritage of this lovely island in Greece.
 And now I was off to see traces of another heritage that made Greek Symi island look – Italian?!